fallen-icarus/cardano-swaps/README.md

 The `Swap` redeemer checks all of the assets leaving the swap address and all of the assets entering the swap address.
 For a successful swap, all of the following must be true:

 1. No reference script utxos are consumed.
-2. Only the offered asset is leaving the swap address.
+2. Only the offered asset (as defined in `SwapConfig`) is leaving the swap address.
 3. All utxos being locked at the script address contain the weighted average price of all utxos leaving the swap address.
 4. The weighted average price is supplied as an inline datum.
-5. QuantityOfferedAssetTaken * price <= quantityAskedAssetGiven
+5. QuantityOfferedAssetTaken * weighted average price <= quantityAskedAssetGiven

 Custom error messages are included to help troubleshoot why a swap failed.
 The weighted average price supplied as the datum must match exactly what the swap contract calculates.
 To help with this, `cardano-swaps` allows calculating the weighted price from a JSON file.
 The function `cardano-swaps` uses is the same function the on-chain swap contract uses.